-NOTE: The auto scale option should NOT be left on while measurements are being taken.
-It is strictly to be used during the setting of the gain and should be turned off when complete.
+NOTE: Auto scale option should NOT be left on while measurements are being taken.
+It is strictly to be used during the setting of the gain, and then the option should be turned off.

 10) Switched Output (SWOT on front panel):